 Gifts to the Graduate School of Arts and Sciences are used to ease the financial expenses students incur in pursuit of an advanced degree as well as providing support that allows Dean Wendy Cadge to respond to urgent priorities, ignite creativity, and leverage opportunities for innovation.Donate Now

 Graduate Student Professional Development Fund

-The GSAS Professional Development Fund assists PhD and MA students in all departments and in all stages of career exploration across the private sector, academia, non-profits, and government.
-These funds provide critical resources that enable Master’s students and PhDs the opportunity to pursue paid summer internships and applied research experiences, and supports various career shadowing, mentoring and immersion programs within a diverse range of academic and non-academic settings.
+The GSAS Professional Development Fund assists PhD and master's students in all departments and in all stages of career exploration across the private sector, academia, non-profits, and government.
+These funds provide critical resources that enable master’s students and PhDs to pursue paid summer internships and applied research experiences, and supports various career shadowing, mentoring and immersion programs within a diverse range of academic and non-academic settings.